holochain/holochain-rust/doc/specs/genome_manifest_specification.md

 ### WASM
 One WASM module per zome: All different Capability DNA and validation DNA is to be be compiled into one WASM module.

-### Bundle mode

-`Bundle` is a mode where the ribosome behaves to API calls differently by not doing validation directly but when the mode finishes (by a call to `hc_end_bundle_mode(FINISH_BUNDLE)`).
-The developer can cancel the bundle and discard their commits by calling `hc_end_bundle_mode(CANCEL_BUNDLE)`.
-This could be useful if some error happened during the bundle mode for example.

 ### No more links as entry-types

 We want to remove the notion of links as an entry format.